Bus Connectivity Enhancement Programme (BCEP)

 Bus Service Improvements

-Under the BCEP, bus services will be improved in response of changing travel patterns through measures such as:
+Under the BCEP, bus services will be improved in response to changing travel patterns through measures such as:

 • Adding more trips